SR-HetGNN:Session-based Recommendation with Heterogeneous Graph Neural Network: Experiments and results

 \subsection{Baselines}

 To evaluate the performance of this model, we compare our model with the following baselines:

-\begin{itemize} \item BPR-MF \cite{rendle2009bpr:} : It uses Matrix Factorization(MF) to learn user preferences, and it proposes a general optimization criterion BPR-opt for personalized sorting and applies it to MF. \item FPMC \cite{rendle2010factorizing} : Matrix Factorization (MF) is used to learn users' preferences, and Markov Chain (MC) is used to model user's sequential behavior by transition graph. \item GRU4Rec \cite{hidasi2015session-based} : It is an RNN-based recommendation model, an improvement of the basic GRU, and it is sensitive to the item sequence. \item SR-GNN \cite{wu2019session-based} : It constructs the session sequence into a homogenous graph and uses Graph Neural Network(GNN) to learn item embeddings. \end{itemize}
+\begin{itemize} \item BPR-MF (\cite{rendle2009bpr:}) : It uses Matrix Factorization(MF) to learn user preferences, and it proposes a general optimization criterion BPR-opt for personalized sorting and applies it to MF. \item FPMC (\cite{rendle2010factorizing}) : Matrix Factorization (MF) is used to learn users' preferences, and Markov Chain (MC) is used to model user's sequential behavior by transition graph. \item GRU4Rec (\cite{hidasi2015session-based}) : It is an RNN-based recommendation model, an improvement of the basic GRU, and it is sensitive to the item sequence. \item SR-GNN (\cite{wu2019session-based}) : It constructs the session sequence into a homogeneous graph and uses Graph Neural Network(GNN) to learn item embeddings. \item TA-GNN (\cite{yu2020tagnn}) : It corporates the target-aware attention mechanism into GNN model to consider user interests given a certain target item as well as complex item transitions in session. \item SHARE (\cite{wang2021session}) : It applies hypergraph attention network to accurately simulate user intentions in short sessions. \item GCE-GNN(\cite{wang2020global}): GCE-GNN is designed to create a local session graph and a global session graph from a given local session sequence and global session sequence, respectively. \item MIHSG (\cite{guo2022learning}) : Using multi-granularity continuous user intention units to captures supplementary user intentions from session fragments. \end{itemize}